If you cannot get a bus

 - the Scottish Ambulance Service Patient Transport Service can provide you with an ambulance if you need help getting to a health appointment – or for admission to and discharge from hospital – if you have a medical need or limited mobility

-Dial-a-Bus schemes are designed to help people who have difficulty using standard buses.
+Dial-a-Bus schemes can help people who have difficulty using standard buses.

 Advantages of a Dial-a-Bus include: